 GEAPS and Kansas State University produce top-quality distance education courses designed specifically for professionals in grain operations and related fields.

-In the past six years, more than 1,400 people from 24 different nations have taken a GEAPS/K-State course, and the feedback we've received has been universally positive.
+In the past seven years, more than 1,950 people from 30 different nations have taken a GEAPS/K-State course, and the feedback we've received has been universally positive.
 "The GEAPS/K-State Distance Education Program is the leading source of education for grain industry employees globally," said Doug Forst, chairman of GEAPS' Distance Education Oversight Committee.
-"With new course offerings and access to our credentialing program, we will continue to expand the reach of this influential program to industry members around the world."
+"With new course offerings and access to our Credentialing Program, we will continue to expand the reach of this influential program to industry members around the world."